ECAP5/ECAP5-BSOM/docs/src/arch/3_requirements.rst

 .. note:: Specific VCCIO[0:8] supply voltages are defined in the design section based on the FPGA pinout.

-.. requirement:: D_FPGA_06
-   :derivedfrom: U_FPGA_01

-   The VCCA SerDes supply voltage shall be within 1.045V and 1.155V.
-A linear regulator shall be used to generate this supply voltage to provide a quiet and isolated supply.

-.. requirement:: D_FPGA_07
-   :derivedfrom: U_FPGA_01

-   The VCCAUXA SerDes supply voltage shall be within 2.374V and 2.625V.
-This supply can be tied to VCCAUX.

-.. requirement:: D_FPGA_08
-   :derivedfrom: U_FPGA_01

-   The VCCHTX SerDes supply voltage shall be within 1.045V and 1.155V.
-This supply shall be tied to the linear regulator output of VCCA through a filtering circuit.

-.. requirement:: D_FPGA_09
-   :derivedfrom: U_FPGA_01

-   The VCCHRX SerDes supply voltage shall be within 1.045V and 1.155V.
-This supply shall be tied to the linear regulator output of VCCA through a filtering circuit.

 .. requirement:: D_FPGA_10
    :derivedfrom: U_FPGA_01